Which is the best virtualisation software? A comparison

 What is virtualisation?

 Virtualisation is a fundamental concept in computer science.
 In general, it involves the provision of an abstraction layer that sits between the physical hardware and the operating system, or the operating system and application program.
-By abstracting physical IT resources such as hardware, software, storage, and network components, the aim is to provide resources at a virtual level and distribute them flexibly to customers as required.
+By abstracting physical IT resources such as hardware, software, storage, and network components, the aim is to provide resources at a virtual level and distribute them flexibly and in line with demand to different recipients, which is a key advantage of virtualisation.

 How does virtualisation software work?

 Depending on the type of virtualisation software used, the underlying mechanisms differ.
-In the case of hardware virtualisation, so-called ‘hypervisor’ software is used.
+In the case of hardware virtualisation, hypervisor software is used.
 The hypervisor acts as an interface between physical hardware and virtual machines.
 Usually, a hypervisor runs on a specific operating system (OS), the host OS, and provides virtualised hardware to a guest OS.
-We distinguish between two types of hypervisors:
+Here are the differences between the two types of hypervisors:

 Some guest operating systems require a specific host OS.
 For example, you can run macOS only as a guest on a macOS host.